Canonical metric bindings

 Not every metric is one measure on one table.
 The binding’s kind selects a compilation strategy for metrics built from parts:

-ratio/weighted_avg components reference other metric names, each component keeps its own guardrails and provenance; a numerator’s guardrails fire automatically wherever it’s used.
+ratio/weighted_avg components reference other metric names, each component keeps its own guardrails and provenance.
+A numerator’s guardrails fire automatically wherever it’s used.
 Every kind also accepts an optional population_filter, applied before aggregation on every leaf, for metrics that are only defined over a restricted population (e.g. excluding test accounts from active_customers).
 See the compiler for how each strategy actually compiles to SQL.

 Guardrails